 |in EUR million||Scenario||Portfolio change on a fair value basis||Change in equity before tax|

 Further significant risk management tools – along with the various stress tests used to estimate the loss potential under extreme market conditions – include sensitivity and duration analyses and our asset / liability management (ALM).
 The internal capital model provides us with quantitative support for the investment strategy as well as a broad diversity of VaR calculations.
 In addition, tactical duration ranges are in place, within which the portfolio can be positioned opportunistically according to market expectations.
 The parameters for these ranges are directly linked to our calculated risk-bearing capacity.
+It should be borne in mind that the issued subordinated bonds and resulting induced interest rate exposure are actively factored into our ALM.
 Further information on the risk concentrations of our investments can be obtained from the tables on the rating structure of fixed-income securities as well as on the currencies in which investments are held.
-Please see our comments in section 6.1 “Investments under own management”.

 Equity risks derive from the possibility of unfavourable changes in the value of equities, equity derivatives or equity index derivatives in our portfolio.
-Their relevance to our investments decreased sharply in the year under review, however, because we liquidated our holdings of non-strategic listed equities and equity funds at the end of the third quarter in response to the hurricane events in the Caribbean and the United States as well as the earthquakes in Mexico.
-In this way we not only made the most of the favourable state of the market, we also reduced our general risk position and freed up capital for potential risk reallocations.
+Their relevance to our investments decreased sharply in the year under review, however, because we liquidated our holdings of non-strategic listed equities and equity funds at the end of the previous year.
+This leaves only a minimal portfolio in the context of strategic holdings.
 Our exposure to the private equity market remains unchanged.
 Changes in fair value here tend to be prompted less by general market conditions and more by entity-specific assessments.
 The risks are associated principally with the business model and profitability and less so with the interest rate component in the consideration of cash flow forecasts.
-Please see our comments in section 6.1 “Investments under own management”.

 Foreign exchange risks are especially relevant if there is a currency imbalance between the technical liabilities and the assets.
 Through extensive matching of currency distributions on the assets and liabilities side, we reduce this risk on the basis of the individual balance sheets within the Group.
 The short-term Value at Risk therefore does not include quantification of the foreign exchange risks.
 We regularly compare the liabilities per currency with the covering assets and optimise the currency coverage by regrouping assets.
 In so doing, we make allowance for collateral conditions such as different accounting requirements.
 Remaining currency surpluses are systematically quantified and monitored within the scope of economic modelling.
 A detailed presentation of the currency spread of our investments is provided in section 6.1 “Investments under own management”.

 Real estate risks result from the possibility of unfavourable changes in the value of real estate held either directly or through fund units.
 They may be caused by a deterioration in particular qualities of a property or by a general downslide in market values.
 Real estate risks continued to grow in importance for our portfolio owing to our ongoing involvement in this sector.
-We spread these risks through broadly diversified investments in high-quality markets of Germany, Europe as a whole, the United States and Asia; each investment is preceded by detailed analyses of the property, manager and market concerned.
+We spread these risks through broadly diversified investments in high-quality markets worldwide; each investment is preceded by detailed analyses of the property, manager and market concerned.

 We then assess the credit risk first on the level of individual securities (issues) and in subsequent steps on a combined basis on the issuer level.
 In order to limit the risk of counterparty default we set various limits on the issuer and issue level as well as in the form of dedicated rating quotas.
 A comprehensive system of risk reporting ensures timely reporting to the functions entrusted with risk management.